rwxrob/zet/docs/2681/README.md

     - go mod download
 ```

 I mean, this project is fucking amazing Go.
 I need to remember to use it to showcase really amazing Go development practices.
 I'm learning all kinds of things myself.
 Apparently, `scoops` is the same thing for Windows.
 I swear, there is a different new Windows package manager out every month trying to catch up with that Mac has been doing for more than a decade with `brew`.
 First time I saw someone describe how to use brew on a Linux machine to install their project I laughed out loud.
 Not any more.
 I'm even considering using it to distribute my own applications from now on---especially since it can be easily combined with scoops using `goreleaser` as the Twitch CLI team is doing.
 Very cool stuff.
+They use docker in order to have a consistent build environment as well.

+My wife, Doris, just was hanging a painting next to me and accidentally provided a great ass-shot in my minicam while coding on the live stream.
+It was hilarious.

+Loving streaming from the laptop since I can do it anywhere without doxing anything at all.
+And I suppose having a separate work computer is best even if it is a lot more to carry around with me.

+OMG, the `twitch-cli` project has a "mock API" for localized development without an Internet connection.
+I'm blown away.
+This is so ideal for livestreaming development of Twitch integrations and API clients.

+Ugh, `twitch` command uses Cobra but doesn't have completion, wt actual fuck?
+Added issue asking <https://github.com/twitchdev/twitch-cli/issues/336>.